Olivia Magno

-Olivia Magno (born 4 November 1972 in Darlinghurst, New South Wales) is an Australian former cricket player.
+Olivia Jane Magno (born 4 November 1972) is an Australian former cricket player.
 She played in the Women's National Cricket League for the New South Wales women's cricket team in the 1996/1997 season and for the South Australia Women's cricket team in the 1997/1998 to 2003/2004 seasons.
 Magno played five tests and 44 One Day Internationals for the Australia national women's cricket team.